Battlefield promotion

 A battlefield promotion (or field promotion) is an advancement in military rank that occurs while deployed in combat.
 A standard field promotion is advancement from current rank to the next higher rank; a "jump-step" promotion allows the recipient to advance by two ranks.

+A battlefield commission is a commission granting an enlisted soldier a battlefield promotion to the rank of commissioned officer.
+The granting of a battlefield commission has its historical precursor in the medieval practice of the knighting or ennoblement of a plebeian combatant on the battleground for demonstration of heroic qualities in an exceptional degree.
+In the medieval context, this martial achievement was often one of the main restricted pathways into the sword-bearing feudal aristocracy.

 United Kingdom

-Rifleman Gigar Das was given a field promotion to Lance Corporal in 2014 after serving eight years in the 1st Battalion The Rifles.
+The last person to receive a battlefield promotion in the United Kingdom was Rifleman Gigar Das.
+Das was given a field promotion to lance corporal in 2014 after serving eight years in the 1st Battalion The Rifles.
 Das had been deployed on three tours in Afghanistan and one in Iraq.
-Das was promoted after General Sir Peter Wall, Chief of the General Staff witnessed him giving a training session in marksmanship principles.
+Das was promoted after Chief of the General Staff General Sir Peter Wall witnessed him giving a training session in marksmanship principles.
 General Wall was astonished that Das was still only a Rifleman, a rank equivalent to a private.
 He immediately promoted Das after consulting his company commander, Major Sam Cates.
-The Ministry of Defence confirmed the last previous field promotion was believed to have happened during the Korean War (1950-1953).
+The Ministry of Defence confirmed the last previous field promotion was believed to have happened during the Korean War (1950–1953).

+During the Burma campaign in March 1944, Havildar (Sergeant) Kulbahadur Gurung of the 3rd Battalion, The 6th Queen Elizabeth's Own Gurkha Rifles was commissioned at the rank of captain in the field for an action wherein he personally killed several enemy Japanese combatants.